Life, Love & Travel

 My husband and I got married on a beach in Captiva Island, Florida.
 We decided not to see each other until I was walking down the aisle with my Dad.
 As I stepped onto the beach to start the ceremony, I wondered what my husband-to-be was thinking at that same moment.
 It wasn’t until we saw our wedding photos that I could see the tears in his eyes when he saw me for the first time.
 The image of him wiping away tears as I walked down the aisle is something that I will cherish for the rest of my life.

 My Dad is the most sentimental sweet man in the world.
 Hearing his toast and his voice breaking as he is choking back tears gets me every time.
-That’s him in the video – how cute is he!

 That’s my big fur baby, Kaiser.
 I have always had little dogs and I was kind of grossed out by the big slobbery drooling dogs.
 My husband had his heart set on a Bernese Mountain dog, but I didn’t know much about the dogs except that they were big.
 Before we took Kaiser home, Kevin set up the cage, which was bigger than our dining room table!
 OMG what are we bringing home??
 In a million years I never thought I would be so in love with this huge dog.
 He is the sweetest dog in the world.
 He’s just a love.
 He had me at first snuggle.
 Even the drool I find endearing.